-It should be no secret that every dog is different.
-The safest treats and toys are highly dependent on your dog’s individual chewing style.
-For example, a Chihuahua is likely to be a much softer chewer than a Rottweiler.
-The age of the dog plays a role, as well, because most young puppies and senior dogs have softer mouths than their adult counterparts.
-Therefore, it’s safe to assume that your own dog’s chewing style will change over time, and the treats considered safe for your dog will vary alongside those changes.
+Size is a key consideration.
+Your five-pound Chihuahua is likely to be a much less powerful chewer than your 100-pound Rottweiler.
+Your dog’s age plays a role, as well.
+Most young puppies have less intense chewing styles than they will as adults, and senior dogs may not chew as powerfully as they did in their youth.
+So, it’s smart to assume that your own dog’s chewing style will change over time, and the treats that are considered safe for your dog will vary over the course of their lifetime.

 In recent years, many dog owners have become concerned about the ingredients in their dogs’ food and treats.
 You may have even noticed that many rawhide chew manufacturers are promoting their “natural, digestible chews.”
 Does that mean that rawhide chews are not all one and the same?
 That’s exactly what it means.
 Rawhide chews are made from dried animal skins, which seems natural enough.
-What’s important to consider, however, is where these rawhide chews are made.
-Rawhides made in the United States are few and far between, and much pricier than your average chew, but the benefits are well worth the cost.
+What’s important to consider is where these rawhide chews are made.
+Rawhides made in the United States can be harder to find, and pricier than your average rawhide chew, but the benefits are well worth the cost.

 Rawhide chews are made from the leather industry’s leftovers.
 Most hides are taken directly from the kill floors at slaughterhouses and placed into high-salt brines, which helps slow their decay.
 Most rawhide chews are manufactured in China, and it can take weeks to months before these brined hides actually make it to the tanneries for their final manufacture.
 Once the hide arrives at a tannery, it is soaked and treated with lime to help separate the fat from the skin, the hair is removed by chemical and physical efforts, and the hide is rinsed again.
 Unfortunately, the salt brines cannot prevent decay, no matter how long they delay it.
 It is best to fully rinse a rawhide in water prior to giving it to your dog.

 Rawhide digestibility can vary from dog to dog and from chew to chew.
-Generally speaking, rawhides are not easily digested, which is why large chunks broken off and swallowed pose such high obstruction risks.
-Any pieces your pup breaks off will have to pass through his digestive system in chunks, since they will not be broken down as well as the rest of his food.
+Generally speaking, rawhides are not easily digested, which is why large chunks that break off and are swallowed whole can cause intestinal obstructions in dogs.
+Any rawhide pieces your dog breaks off and swallows will have to pass through their digestive system in chunks, since they won’t be digested as well as the rest of their food.

-That said, dogs that truly take their time chewing on rawhides and do not swallow large pieces should have no digestive problems with the treats.
-Some manufacturers even make rawhide chews out of more digestible ingredients, and although they do not always last as long, they are excellent alternatives for dogs that might have stomach issues.
-There are also rawhide alternative treats that are similar in texture and look to traditional rawhide, but are formulated to be digestible.
+That said, dogs that truly take their time chewing on rawhides and don’t swallow large pieces should have no digestive problems with rawhide.
+Some manufacturers even make rawhide chews out of more digestible ingredients, and although they don’t always last as long as natural rawhides, they are excellent alternatives for dogs that might have stomach or safety concerns with rawhide.
+There are also rawhide alternative treats that are similar in texture and look to traditional rawhide, but are formulated to be more digestible.

 The decision about whether to offer rawhide chews is going to be yours and yours alone.
-Consider your dog’s individual chewing habits and health, decide if you’re willing to accept the extra expense of high-quality, American-made chews, and consult with your veterinarian.
-Make sure you read the label carefully, and remember that the thicker the hide, the better, since it will take longer for your dog to chew.
+Consider your dog’s individual chewing habits, any health issues, decide if you’re willing to accept the extra expense of high-quality, American-made chews, and talk with your veterinarian.
+Make sure you read the rawhide label carefully, and remember that the thicker the rawhide, the better: it will take longer for your dog to chew.